State and Local Policy Database

 Commercial

-Commercial buildings in Toledo comply with the state-mandated codes.
-The city’s zEPI score for its commercial energy code is 59.0.
+Commercial buildings in Toledo comply with the state-mandated codes, the 2012 IECC with amendments.
+The city’s zEPI score for its commercial energy code is 63.

 Residential

-Residential buildings in Columbus comply with the state-mandated codes or the 2009 IECC.
-The city’s zEPI score for its residential energy code is 54.0.
+Residential buildings in Toledo comply with the state-mandated codes, the 2018 IECC with amendments.
+The city’s zEPI score for its residential energy code is 60.55.

 Solar-readiness policies